Many individuals struggle to accept the label of “family caregiver,” but fully embracing this role increases our chances of succeeding in it.

 Adult Children As Caregivers

 Even as adults, many of us look to our parents as protectors and sources of wisdom and support.
 Yet, as Mom and Dad get older and require assistance, we offer more and more aid to them.
-Some may feel like caregivers the first time that a parent requests help, while others may never accept the label at all.
+Some may feel like caregivers the first time a parent (or in-law) requests help, while others may never accept the label at all.
 Although the relationships involved are very different, the consequences of ignoring one’s caregiving role are similar for adult children and spouses.
 If we don’t accept the fact that the dynamic has changed, we are less likely to seek out the help and support we need to provide quality care.
 This, in turn, is more likely to endanger our own health, complicate our family relationships and lead to burnout.

 Caregiving Covers a Vast Spectrum

 Just as different relationships change how caregiving is perceived, different care settings affect perceptions as well.
-Some families, like mine when I was growing up, live with their care recipient.
-Some of these caregivers bring in professionals for respite and hands-on help.
-Others opt to place their loved ones in independent living, assisted living, memory care or skilled nursing facilities to ensure all of their needs are met.
+Some families, like mine when I was growing up, live with the care recipient.
+Some caregivers bring in professionals for respite and hands-on help.
+Others opt to place their loved ones in long-term care settings like independent living, assisted living, memory care or nursing homes to ensure all their needs are met.